Aliases for TOR2A Gene

 GeneCards Summary for TOR2A Gene

-TOR2A (Torsin Family 2, Member A) is a Protein Coding gene.
-Diseases associated with TOR2A include torsion dystonia and atherosclerosis.
-GO annotations related to this gene include hormone activity and nucleoside-triphosphatase activity.
-An important paralog of this gene is TOR4A.
+TOR2A (Torsin Family 2 Member A) is a Protein Coding gene.
+Gene Ontology (GO) annotations related to this gene include hormone activity.
+An important paralog of this gene is TOR1B.

 UniProtKB/Swiss-Prot for TOR2A Gene